 48. Purpose of investigation, and procedure

-(1) The purpose of an investigation under section 44 or 45(a) is to enable the Director to decide whether any unreasonable conduct described in section 25 has occurred.
+(1) The purpose of an investigation of a complaint or under section 45(a) is to enable the Director to decide whether any unreasonable conduct described in section 25 has occurred.

-(2) In conducting an investigation under section 44 or 45 the Director —
+(2) In conducting an investigation of a complaint or under section 45 the Director —

 (a) must proceed with as little formality and technicality and as speedily as the requirements of this Act and proper investigation of the matter permit;